tdwg/website/content/pages/conferences/2022/index.md

 ## Abstracts

-Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/). **Presenters are required to complete conference registration before abstracts can be published.**
+All conference abstracts are now freely available in in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
+Don't forget to tweet about abstracts you find there **#tdwg2022**.

-**The [call for abstracts](https://www.tdwg.org/conferences/2022/call-for-abstracts/) deadline is now passed.**  Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
-Alternatively, open contributions for talks and virtual posters/infographics will also be accepted.
-Please address questions about abstracts to [editor@tdwg.org](mailto:editor@tdwg.org).

-**Update 8 July 2022: Notification of provisional acceptance of abstracts.** All currently submitted abstracts (check your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) to see) have provisional acceptance for inclusion in TDWG 2022.
-You will not be able to see any flags used by editors to indicate this.
-Keep an eye out for requests for revisions.
+A big thank you to all of the authors, reviewers, editors, session organizers, and the staff at Pensoft for their efforts in making this work available not only to those registering for the conference but to anyone with an internet connection.

 ## Hosts and in-person logistics